getsolus/help-center-docs/docs/packaging/packaging-practices.md

 fix-silliness.patch
 ```

-Both of the files above will be applied using `-p1`.
-If you need to use stripping num, like `-p4`, you can do something like:
+Both of the files above will be applied using stripping number `-p1`.
+If you need to use a different stripping number, like `-p4`, you can write:

 ```bash
 security/cve-xxxx-xxxx.patch -p4